FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

+Thought the overall software was intuitive to use once setup.
+I did have difficult building and running the packages at first due to running an older version of C++ on my laptop.
+May be an issue for other students in the future.

 ## Part D. Wizard the device
 Take a little time to set up the wizarding set-up that allows for someone to remotely control the device while someone acts with it.
 Hint: You can use Zoom to record videos, and you can pin someone’s video feed if that is the scene which you want to record.